- Cookbook: The Paleo Recipe Book

 - Final Score: 9.4

 Paleo Recipe Book probably has one of the most professional looking websites I’ve come across.
 There are many colorful images of amazing looking food on the website and I got instantly excited.
 The video on the website explains that the book contains over 370 recipes, spread across 18 categories.
 What I haven’t seen much on other cookbook websites is that the Paleo Recipe book also has a large proportion of auto-immune recipes, meaning that even if you have allergies to for instance, nuts, eggs or nightshades there are still a lot of ways to stick to the paleo diet using this book.
+Also when ordering food from there and other products they will always deliver it fast and safe thanks to the best shipping labels ProOffice.

 Overall the product looks very professional, and the book is put together incredibly well.
 I’m very impressed with how the recipes are put into logical categories and I find it easy to find what I’m looking for.